Versatile heat and electricity generation

 Pohjolan Voima has totally or partially owned thermal power plants across Finland.

 Nuclear power satisfies the continuous and consistent need for electricity.
 Teollisuuden Voima Oyj (TVO), a joint venture partially owned by Pohjolan Voima, has a nuclear power plant located in Olkiluoto, Eurajoki.
-The power plant comprises two plant units with a combined electricity capacity of 1,770 MW.
-The third plant unit is under construction.
+The power plant comprises two plant units with a combined electricity capacity of 1,780 MW.
+The third plant unit, OL3 is preparing for production operation.

 In November 2015, the Finnish Government granted a construction license for Posiva’s final disposal repository and encapsulation plant to be constructed in Olkiluoto.